Isolated Showers And Thunderstorms

 Wednesday

 Mostly sunny, with a high near 90.
-South southeast wind 5 to 14 mph becoming west in the afternoon.
-Winds could gust as high as 20 mph.
+Light and variable wind becoming west southwest 5 to 10 mph in the morning.

 Wednesday Night

-Mostly cloudy, with a low around 57.
-West wind 7 to 13 mph becoming south after midnight.
+Mostly cloudy, with a low around 56.
+West southwest wind 9 to 14 mph becoming light south southwest after midnight.
+Winds could gust as high as 20 mph.

 Thursday

 A 20 percent chance of showers and thunderstorms after noon.
-Partly sunny, with a high near 85.
-Southwest wind 3 to 6 mph.
+Partly sunny, with a high near 84.
+Calm wind becoming west southwest around 6 mph in the afternoon.

 Thursday Night

-A 20 percent chance of showers and thunderstorms.
-Mostly cloudy, with a low around 56.
+A 20 percent chance of showers and thunderstorms before midnight.
+Mostly cloudy, with a low around 54.
+West wind 5 to 9 mph.

 Friday